leap71/leap71.github.io/coding-for-engineers/7-design-an-aircraft-in-an-afternoon.md

 Working on the actual geometry of the plane before this process has completed, would be a complete waste of time.

 In software it used to be similar.
-In the *waterfall* paradigm, nothing could be done before the previous stage in the development had been completed.
+In the *waterfall* paradigm, nothing could be done before the previous stage in the development had been finished.
 You had to write a detailed software spec, which could take forever, and everyone then implemented their part of the system.
 In the end, everything fit together.

 Because, naturally, your spec had been perfect and you had thought of everything....